foxdoubt/foxdoubt.io/content/blog/cypress-not-quite-typescript-native/index.md

 };
 ```

+By `import`ing `createConnection` and the `User` class directly from our TypeScript app, we're able to practice good programming, repurposing existing TypeScript code rather than writing new (and invariably worse) Node functions.

 Unfortunately, there is no way to easily maintain type support in the test file itself.
-Ideally, extending the Cypress `then` function type in a custom declaration file to accept a generic would probably be the most correct way to get around this.
-Like so:
+Ideally, extending the Cypress `then` function type in a custom declaration file to accept a generic would probably be the most correct way to get around that problem. <a href="https://docs.cypress.io/guides/tooling/typescript-support.html#Types-for-custom-commands" target=_blank>This is similar to the approach recommended by the Cypress docs for typing custom commands</a>:

 ```typescript
 // cypress/cypress-types.d.ts